James-Heile/NSF-ATE-Internship/README.md

 3. Offensive efficiency<br>
 3. Player evaluation and usage<br>

 Inspired by Billy Beane's "Moneyball" story in baseball, this project focuses on its NBA counterpart, particularly the analytics movement led by former Houston Rockets General Manager Daryl Morey.
-Rather than analyzing the Rockets specifically, this project looks at league-wide trends that have emerged following Morey's influence since the mid 2000's.

 **Objectives:**<br>
 * Investigate how NBA strategy has shifted due to the rise of analytics